- Travel from central London to Greenwich by riverboat, train, Tube and DLR.

 Uber Boat by Thames Clippers

-The fastest route by river boat to Greenwich is on Uber Boat by Thames Clippers’ catamarans, which depart every 20 minutes:
+The fastest route by river boat to Greenwich is on Uber Boat by Thames Clippers’ catamarans, which depart every 20 minutes throughout the day:

-Pass famous sights such as the London Eye, Tower of London, St Paul’s Cathedral and Big Ben.
-You can also disembark at North Greenwich pier for The O2 and the Emirates Air Line cable car or continue on through the Thames Barrier to the Royal Arsenal at Woolwich.
+With more than 20 piers across the capital, sail past famous sights such as the London Eye, Tower of London, St Paul’s Cathedral and Big Ben.
+You can also disembark at North Greenwich Pier for The O2 and the Emirates Air Line cable car, or continue on through the Thames Barrier to the Royal Arsenal at Woolwich.

 City Cruises is ideal for sightseeing trips with its hop-on, hop-off ticket offers, live commentary (free audio guides available in other languages) and cruise experiences that include lunch, dinner or afternoon tea.

-Thames River Services, the oldest established passenger sightseeing company on the Thames, also offers river services to Greenwich:
+Thames River Sightseeing, the oldest established passenger sightseeing company on the Thames, also offers river services to Greenwich:

 - From St Katharine Docks in 20 to 30 minutes (one hour return).
 Or 90 minutes (two hours return) if going via the Thames Barrier (note: this option is not available from November through to the end of March).